-Most of us can lace up our shoes and go for a 15-30 minute walk or run with a little effort and sweat.
+Most of us can lace up our shoes and go for a 15-30 minute walk or run with little effort and a bit of sweat.
 Many of you have set your alarm early and trained for a marathon with long runs lasting a couple hours.
 But how many of us have ever considered running 50 miles at one time?
 Or better yet, how does 100 continuous miles in a day and a half sound?

 Thirty-seven hours and twenty-two minutes after he began his epic race, Anders crossed the finish line and was able to begin reflecting on his accomplishment and everything that got him there.
 “From the training to the injury prevention and nutrition, the team at Odom Health & Wellness did a great job of preparing me for this event!” said Anders.
 His preparation and positive attitude made the whole experience great because he was mentally alert, properly fueled, well hydrated and motivated.

 Anders wants his story to prove that whether or not your next goal is a 10K or a 100-mile ultramarathon, most people can dig down deep and surprise themselves with what they are capable of accomplishing.
 Set a new goal for yourself (sign up for a 5K, set a new bench press goal, plan to walk 3 times this week, join an intramural soccer league).
-Enjoy the scenery, people you meet and process along the way.
-And when you get to a tough decision or when it gets harder, dig down deep and push on as best you can.
+Enjoy the scenery, people you meet and the process along the way.
+And, when you get to a tough decision or when it gets hard, dig down deep and push on as best you can.
 Anders found out that he was capable of much more than he thought just by taking one step after the other.